Keeneland: Keeneland Mark of Distinction

 Since 1968 Keeneland has honored the contributions of individuals to both Keeneland itself and the Thoroughbred industry with the Mark of Distinction.
-Receipents of the honor are given a button that bears the colors of their racing or farm silks.
+Recipients of the honor are given a button that bears the colors of their racing or farm silks.
 Each spring and fall, members of the Keeneland Club wear the button.

 Racing

 Keeneland has two racing seasons: a Spring Meeting in April and a Fall Meeting in October.
 The following stakes races have been run at Keeneland, some with changing names and sponsorships over the years.